 - Make sure your dog gets regular exercise and adequate rest.

 - Maintain a healthy weight.
-This means closer to the lean side for most dogs.
+This means on the lean side for most dogs.

 - Don’t over-vaccinate.
 Vaccines are a major factor in autoimmune and inflammatory conditions.

 - Pay attention to things that may signal a problem, such as changes in …